How to Hem Curtains without Sewing (Two Ways!)

 (Optional) STEP 7: Replace Bottom Weight

-If your curtains came with weights (like mine did) you can cut the weight out of the hemmed material and place it in your new hem.
-To keep the weight from floating around, cut a slit in the edge hem and slip it inside like a pocket.
+If your curtains came with weights (mine did), you can cut the weight out of the original hem and reuse it in the new one.

-Hem Curtains without Sewing using Curtain Rings
+Way 2: Hem Curtains without Sewing using Curtain Rings

 MATERIALS & TOOLS: